DanielMunozParedes/NOC/Series 1/Lab 1.0 - Setting up NOC/README.md

 ## Dashboard

-now go the a web browser and acces with the ip of the ubuntu server/zabbix http://ip/zabbix/
+now go to web browser and access with the ip of the ubuntu server/zabbix http://ip/zabbix/